 Indica vs Sativa

 Cannabis sativa and Cannabis indica are the most popular varieties of medical cannabis.
 These two varieties are responsible for most of the marijuana strains you’ll see in your local dispensary.
-Asides differences in physical characteristics, indica vs sativa also differ in their cannabinoid profiles.
+Asides from differences in physical characteristics, Indica vs Sativa also differ in their cannabinoid profiles.
 These differences are ultimately reflected in their therapeutic activities.
-Much of today’s medical marijuana market is dominated by hybrids of indica vs sativa.
+Much of today’s medical marijuana market is dominated by hybrids of Indica vs Sativa.
 By crossbreeding these two varieties, the breeder can create strains that would combine the different characteristics of both to give users excellent therapeutic options.

 The Pure Cannabis Sativa

 You’ll hardly see pure Cannabis sativa strains on the shelves of your local dispensary.
-For one thing, pure Cannabis sativa could prove difficult to cultivate.
+For one thing, pure Cannabis sativa plants could prove difficult to cultivate.
 The plant does not do well in cold conditions.
-They are primarily cultivated in equatorial regions like Mexico, Colombia, and some part of Southeast Asia.
+They are primarily cultivated in equatorial regions like Mexico, Colombia, and some parts of Southeast Asia.
 Users of this variety commonly experience paranoia and palpitations.
 These could turn out very bad if the individual already has a history of heart diseases.
 Thus, most people stay away from this variety.

 Although the availability is limited, pure Cannabis Sativa is reported to work well for people suffering from chronic fatigue syndrome or severe depression.
 The uplifting effects of this variety are well documented.
 If large quantities of pure Sativa are consumed, the individual may exhibit signs similar to those exhibited by people who drink excess caffeine.
 As mentioned earlier, the side effects of pure C. Sativa makes it less desirable for medicinal applications.
 Its seeds are, however, still very useful for breeders.
 They are genetically stable, enabling breeders to create custom C. Sativa hybrids.